Growth hormone secretagogue receptor: Structure

-Two identified transcript variants are expressed in several tissues and are evolutionary conserved in fish and swine.
+Two identified transcript variants are expressed in several tissues and are evolutionarily conserved in fish and swine.
 One transcript, 1a, excises an intron and encodes the functional protein; this protein is the receptor for the ghrelin ligand and defines a neuroendocrine pathway for growth hormone release.
 The second transcript (1b) retains the intron and does not function as a receptor for ghrelin; however, it may function to attenuate activity of isoform 1a.

-GHS-R1a falls into G-protein-coupled receptor (GPCR) family.
+GHS-R1a is a member of the G-protein-coupled receptor (GPCR) family.
 Previous studies have shown that GPCRs can form heterodimers, or functional receptor pairs with other types of G-protein coupled receptors (GPCRs).
 Various studies suggest that GHS-R1a specifically forms dimers with the following hormone and neurotransmitter receptors: somatostatin receptor 5, dopamine receptor type 2 (DRD2), melanocortin-3 receptor (MC3R), and serotonin receptor type 2C (5-HT2c receptor).
 See "Function" section below for details on the purported functions of these heterodimers.

 Function

 Growth hormone release

-The binding of ghrelin to GHS-R1a in pituitary cells stimulates the secretion of growth hormone (GH) by the pituitary gland.
+The binding of ghrelin to GHS-R1a in pituitary cells stimulates the secretion, but not the synthesis, of growth hormone (GH) by the pituitary gland.